pdtraver/DL_Final_Project/final_submission/Unet/README.md

 3. **Inference**: Run the model in inference mode to generate segmentation masks for the images in the dataset.
 The results are saved in a specified directory, mirroring the input data structure.

 4. **Result Saving**: The segmentation masks are saved as NumPy arrays.
-The batch size is set to 22 to match the number of images in each folder, simplifying the process of saving the mask into the correct folder.
+The batch size is set to 22 on Unlabeled Dataset and 11 on hidden data set to match the number of images in each folder, simplifying the process of saving the mask into the correct folder.

 ## Running the Code